Windmill

-A windmill is a machine operated by the force of wind acting on vanes or sails to mill grain (gristmills), pump water, generate electricity, or drive other machinery.
+Windmill in Sønderho, Fanø, Denmark.
+Dutch type, built in 1895.

+A windmill is a machine operated by the force of wind acting on vanes or sails to mill grain (gristmills).
 Windmills were used throughout the high medieval and early modern periods; the horizontal or panemone windmill first appeared in Persia during the 9th century, and the vertical windmill first appeared in northwestern Europe in the 12th century.
-Regarded as an icon of Dutch culture, there are approximately 1,000 windmills in the Netherlands today.